Shares steady on hopes for rate-hike hiatus in June

 HEY JUNE, DON'T MAKE IT BAD

-That would be broadly positive for stocks, albeit there is about a 70% probability that the fed funds rate would reach 5.25-5.5% or beyond at the policy meeting in July, if U.S. inflation remains elevated.
-Conversely, markets now see little chance of a rate cut by the end of this year.
+That would be broadly positive for stocks, but there is a roughly 70% probability that the fed funds rate would reach 5.25-5.5% or beyond at the Fed's policy meeting in July if U.S. inflation remains elevated.
+Markets see little chance of a rate cut by year-end.

+Expectations that the Fed will not raise rates in June helped non-yielding bullion.
+Spot gold climbed 0.7% to $1,961.30.

-Treasury yields pulled back from highs on Monday.
-Yields on U.S. two-year Treasuries retreated to 4.4409%, after surging 16.2 bp on Friday, and 10-year yields edged down to 3.6582%, after a rise of 8 bps on Friday.
+In Treasuries, yields retreated after rising earlier, in part on concerns that an impending issuance of $1 trillion or more in short-term debt may tighten credit conditions.
+Yields on U.S. two-year Treasuries retreated to 4.4742% after climbing as high as 4.5750%, and 10-year yields edged down to 3.6869%, after a rise of 8 bps on Friday.

 Central banks from Australia and Canada will meet this week.
-Markets see a sizeable chance - about 40% - that the RBA could surprise with a quarter-point hike on Tuesday, after a minimum wage hike that economists feared could further stoke inflationary pressures.
+Markets see a sizeable chance of about 40% that the RBA could surprise with a quarter-point hike on Tuesday, after a minimum wage hike that economists feared could further stoke inflationary pressures.

 The Bank of Canada will meet on Wednesday.
 A majority of economists polled by Reuters expect the BOC to keep interest rates on hold at 4.5% for the rest of the year although the risk of one more rate rise remains high.